Your Operating Model Is Costing You Growth

 This is not accidental.
 It is exactly what an Industrial Operating Model produces when applied outside its natural habitat.

-The organisation is not failing to execute the model.
+The organization is not failing to execute the model.
 It is executing the wrong model extremely well.

 Why “Doing Agile” Doesn’t Fix This

-Many organisations attempt to layer Agile practices on top of industrial structures.
+Many organizations attempt to layer Agile practices on top of industrial structures.

 They create teams, but keep project funding.
 They run sprints, but keep annual commitments.
 They talk about outcomes, but measure utilisation.
 They decentralise execution, but centralise authority.